ga4gh/data-security/AAI/AAIConnectProfile.md

     1. If treating the token as a JWT a Claim Clearinghouse:

-        1. MUST check the Token’s signature via JWKS or having stored the public key.
+        1. Even though JWTs are expected to be submitted against /userinfo, a Claim Clearinghouse SHOULD check the Token’s signature via JWKS or having stored the public key.

             1. A metadata URL (.well-known URL) SHOULD be used here to use the jwks_uri parameter.

-            2. This includes checking the signature of Embedded Tokens that the Claim Clearinghouse may wish to use.

         2. MUST check `iss` attribute to ensure a trusted Broker has generated the token.